kais-wong/kais-wong.github.io/_posts/2025-06-10-1D-Heat-Equation.md

     return T_history
 ```

 Forward Euler is an explicit scheme meaning that in order to solve for the next point in time, only the infomration at the current point is used.
 While this is efficient, explicit schemes are susceptible to blowing up for a large $\Delta t$.
-Specifically, ____
+Below is an example of Forward Euler blowing up with $r=0.8$, which can be compared with how the implicit methods, which maintain stability given the same parameters.

+{% include figure popup=true image_path="/assets/images/heat_1D_fe_blowup.png" alt="1d_fe" caption="Failure of Forward Euler scheme for 1D heat diffusion with r=0.8" %}

 ## Method 2: Backward Euler (Implicit)